Grin Events Logo

 Push Through The Pain

-Just like in our personal health, the most critical time to push through the doubt and discomfort is when we are most unhealthy.
-When we least feel like it, we need to muster up the will to put on our gym shoes and hit the walking trail or lift some weights.
+Just like in our personal health, the most critical time to push through doubt and discomfort is when we are most unhealthy.
+When we least feel like it, we need to muster up the will.
+That means putting on our gym shoes and hitting the walking trail — or lifting some weights.

 No doubt, layoffs create a level of unhealth in your company culture, even if done well.
 There are ripple effects of uncertainty about the future, resentment, and even survivor’s guilt.
-Your team is going through a lot of mixed emotions, and as their leader, it’s your job to help them weather this storm.
-And the time is now, not sometime in the future, when the economy stabilizes.
+Your team is going through a lot of mixed emotions.
+As their leader, it’s your job to help them weather this storm.
+And the time is now — not sometime in the future when the economy stabilizes.

 It Doesn’t Take Much

 This doesn’t mean you have to give employees bonuses if your bottom line doesn’t support it.
-Things like an extra day off, flex time, investment in education or wellness programs don’t cost much but can go a long way to help your employees feel seen, valued, and appreciated.
+Things like an extra day off, flex time, or investment in education and wellness programs don’t cost much.
+However, they can go a long way toward helping employees feel seen, valued, and appreciated.
 Plus, these types of programs cost a fraction of what it will cost you if you do nothing.

 Doing nothing leads to underappreciated, overworked employees.
 Doing nothing results in a company failing to live up to its potential.
-Doing nothing costs connection, the thing we constantly preach as experts in Team Connecting that leads to reduced stress, increased job satisfaction, greater engagement at work, and even improved physical health.
+Most importantly, it costs connection — the thing we constantly preach as experts in Team Connecting, because connection leads to reduced stress, increased job satisfaction, greater engagement, and even improved physical health.

 We Make It Simple